QuasarApp/mini-gmp/README.md

 ## For other build system

  * cd yourRepo
- * git submodule add https://github.com/QuasarApp/QtBigInt.git # add the repository of Qt-Secret into your repo like submodule
+ * git submodule add https://github.com/QuasarApp/QtBigInt.git # add the repository of QtBigInt into your repo like submodule
- * git submodule update --init --update
+ * git submodule update --init --recursive
- * Add the rule for build Qt-Secret
+ * Add the rule for build QtBigInt
  * Add INCLUDEPATH and LIBS for your build system
  * Rebuild yuor project